August 10, 2021

 Sai Campbell and a representative of Burgmann College, Ms Fiona Simpson and fellow 2020 Hawker Scholar Kristian Jongeling

-Sai Campbell and her parents Dr Ian Campbell and Ms Jiraporn Kraisonsree
+Sai Campbell with proud parents Dr Ian Campbell and Ms Jiraporn Kraisonsree